Lovinoes/website/web/docs/panel/features/admin/database-agent-hosts.md

 ## How Instances Are Placed

 Like database hosts, agent hosts must be attached to a node or location from that node's or location's **Database Agent Hosts** tab.
 When a user creates a managed database, the panel picks among hosts that are attached to the server's node or its location, have **Deployment Enabled** on, are not in maintenance, have the requested database type enabled, and still have enough free memory and disk; the least utilized eligible host is preferred.
+A limit of `0` always passes the capacity check and counts as zero utilization in that ranking, so a host with neither limit set comes first.

 ## Maintenance Mode

-While **Maintenance Enabled** is on, users cannot send power actions to instances on the host, update them, or delete them.
+While **Maintenance Enabled** is on, the host takes no new instances, and users cannot send power actions to the instances already on it, update them, or delete them.
 Template updates skip instances on hosts in maintenance too.

 ::: info
 The buttons on these pages follow the `database-agent-hosts.*` admin permission keys (`create`, `read`, `update`, `delete`, `test`, `read-token`, `reset-token`).
 See the [Permissions Reference](../dashboard/permissions.md).